-Multiple factors can influence the level of relative humidity in a concrete slab, thus contributing to high relative humidity 6 months or more after concrete is poured.
+Multiple factors can influence the amount of moisture in a concrete slab, thus contributing to high RH levels for up to six months or more after concrete is poured.
 Sources of moisture in concrete:

 - The initial amount of water in the concrete (from a high water/cement ratio);

 - Ambient conditions such as high ambient relative humidity, cold temperatures, additional sources of water, and limited air movement;